Yifan-Song793/GoodBadGreedy/README.md

 Authors: [Yifan Song](https://github.com/Yifan-Song793), Guoyin Wang, [Sujian Li](http://123.56.88.210/), [Bill Yuchen Lin](https://yuchenlin.xyz/).

-> **TLDR:** Are there performance gap between greedy decoding and sampling for LLMs?
+> **TLDR:** Are there performance differences between greedy decoding and sampling methods for LLM generation?
 The answer is YES!

 Current evaluations of large language models (LLMs) often overlook non-determinism, typically focusing on a single output per example.
 This limits our understanding of LLM performance variability in real-world applications.
 Our study addresses this issue by exploring key questions about the **performance differences between greedy decoding and sampling**, identifying benchmarks’ consistency regarding non-determinism, and examining unique model behaviors.